Brauckhoff/Group-Project/README.md

 ```
 - structure of output file name: `<assembler>_<assembly>_<rRNA_type>.txt`

-combine all rRNA gene prediction results in one file: see shell script `rRNA.sh`
+combine all rRNA gene prediction results in one file: see shell script `rRNA_tRNA.sh`

 ### Analysis of RNA prediction